Keflavik International Airport

 Tel: +354 425 6000

 The terminal offers an exchange bureau, restaurants, a children's playground, duty free stores, baby-changing facilities and an information desk.
-An executive lounge also has phone, fax and internet connections.
 The terminal is designed for easy access for the disabled.

 There is a business lounge available to passengers of Icelandair.